Old City Hall, Manhattan

-Perhaps the best-known station no longer in use is old City Hall.
-In 1904, the first-ever subway ride in New York City left from the City Hall station.
-Designed by architects Heins & LaFarge, the station featured elegant chandeliers, skylights and vaulted tile ceilings created by artisan Rafael Guastavino.
-The station was closed in 1945, mostly because it was built without the practicalities of larger trains in mind, rendering it one of the least-used stations in Manhattan.
+The best-known disused station in town is Old City Hall.
+The first-ever subway ride in New York City departed from here in 1904.
+Designed by architects Heins & LaFarge, the terminal featured elegant chandeliers, skylights and vaulted tile ceilings created by artisan Rafael Guastavino.
+It was closed in 1945, mostly because it was made without the practicalities of larger trains in mind, rendering it one of the least-used stations in Manhattan.

 Today, Old City Hall is not totally off-limits – you can explore it by booking a tour with the New York Transit Museum.
 However, they only run sporadically throughout the year, and you must be a member of the museum to claim a spot.